Lake Improvement District

 - Promote environmental education, awareness and stewardship within the Chisago Lakes Chain of Lakes Watershed.

 - Promote the reduction of non-native aquatic invasive species.

 Water Resource Management

-The activities of the Lake Improvement District are guided by a Water Resource Management Plan.
+The activities of the Lake Improvement District are guided by a Water Resource Management Plan (PDF).
 The plan includes the Mission, Goals, and Objectives of the LID.
 Each year the plan is reviewed and modified by the LID Board.
 The plan is used as a budgeting tool to prioritize the use of limited funding.